Bandit-17/PVBRAIN/README.md

  ```

 ## __Home assistant entities import__:
-After a successfully firmware update, Home assistant will auto discover the new integration.
-Please add (all) associated entities:
+After a successful firmware update, Home assistant will auto discover the new integration.
+Please add (all) associated entities in your favorarite HA dashboard.
+Here is an example of my current PVbrain dashboard

 ![alt text](https://github.com/Bandit-17/PVBRAIN/blob/main/HA_view_1.jpg)